vahidfzm/python-bootcamp-for-beginners/chapter01-getting-started/README.md

-# Python Bootcamp - Session 01
+# Python For Beginners - Chapter 1 - Getting Started

 ## What is Python?